 The researchers at the Jan and Dan Duncan Neurological Research Institute (NRI) have developed the following computational tools that speed up the pace of scientific discovery all over the world:

-Aminode: A user-friendly web tool, developed by Dr. Marco Sardiello’s team, for the routine and rapid inference of evolutionarily constrained regions (ECRs), hallmark for the sites of critical importance for a protein’s structure or function.
+A user-friendly web tool, developed by Dr. Marco Sardiello’s team, for the routine and rapid inference of evolutionarily constrained regions (ECRs), hallmark for the sites of critical importance for a protein’s structure or function.
 Aminode is pre-loaded with the results of the analysis of the whole human proteome compared with proteomes from 62 additional vertebrate species.
-Profiles of the relative rates of amino acid substitution and ECR maps of human proteins are available for immediate search and download on the Aminode website.
+The profiles of the relative rates of amino acid substitution and ECR maps of human proteins can be searched and downloaded from Aminode website.

-MARRVEL: a publicly available website, co-developed by Dr. Hugo Bellen’s team and researchers in the Undiagnosed Disease Network, that integrates information from six human genetic databases and seven model organism databases.
+A publicly available website, co-developed by Dr. Hugo Bellen’s team and researchers in the Undiagnosed Disease Network, that integrates information from six human genetic databases and seven model organism databases.
 For any given variant or gene, MARRVEL curates information from model organism-specific databases to concurrently display a concise summary regarding the human gene homologs in budding and fission yeast, worm, fly, fish, mouse, and rat on a single webpage.